 Mr. White has significant experience working with choirs and vocal soloists in a variety of contexts, from small a cappella ensembles to major symphonic and operatic choruses.
-He has long-standing associations with a number of musical organizations, including the Chicago Symphony Orchestra, where he has regularly given pre-concert lectures since 2008.
+He has long-standing associations with a number of musical organizations, including the Chicago Symphony Orchestra, for whom he has regularly given pre-concert lectures since 2008.
 For three seasons, he was Music Director of Cincinnati’s Seven Hills Sinfonietta, a period which saw remarkable growth for the organization as a whole.

-Mr. White earned a masters degree in Conducting from Indiana University’s Jacobs School of Music, studying with David Effron and Arthur Fagan.
-He received a BA in Music from the University of Chicago, where his principal teacher was the composer Easley Blackwood and the conductor Barbara Schubert.
-In 2004, he began attending the Pierre Monteux School for Conductors (Hancock, ME) under the tutelage of Michael Jinbo, later serving as the school’s Conducting Associate (2009-2013) and Composer-in-Residence (2016).
+Mr. White earned a masters degree in Conducting from Indiana University’s Jacobs School of Music, studying symphonic and operatic repertoire with David Effron and Arthur Fagan.
+He received a BA in Music from the University of Chicago, where his principal teachers were the composer Easley Blackwood and the conductor Barbara Schubert.
+In 2004, he began attending the Pierre Monteux School for Conductors under the tutelage of Michael Jinbo, later serving as the school’s Conducting Associate, then as its Composer-in-Residence.